• About Us

 • Filipino – This is the default selection for Filipino citizens of legal age.
 Don’t change this unless you are registering on behalf of a minor or a juridical entity, or you are a foreign national.

-• Filipino-Dependent – Select this option if you’re registering a DITO SIM on behalf of a minor or dependent as his/her parent or legal guardian.
+• Filipino-Dependent – Select this option if you’re registering the SIM on behalf of a minor or dependent as his/her parent or legal guardian.

 • Juridical Entity – Choose this option if you’re a representative of a juridical entity (e.g. corporation, non-government organization) and is authorized to register a SIM on its behalf.